Phillip-England/xerus/README.md

 3. +handler.ts middleware (local)

 ### +init.ts middleware
 The `init.ts` file is intended to apply **global** middleware.
-That is, middleware that runs on every handle in the application.
+That is, middleware that runs on every handler in the application.

 The following will make every request say hi:
 `./app/+init.ts`